 At Smile Center, we have the technology, knowledge, and expertise necessary to make sure your surgery is performed as painlessly and complication-free as possible.

 Wisdom teeth are the last teeth to emerge within the mouth.
-When they align properly, gum tissue is healthy, and there is plenty of room in the mouth, wisdom teeth don’t necessarily have to be removed.
+When they align properly, the gum tissue is healthy, and there is plenty of room in the mouth.
+Wisdom teeth don’t necessarily have to be removed.
 Unfortunately, this does not generally happen.

-Wisdom teeth removal is necessary when they can’t properly erupt – growing sideways, partially emerging from the gum, or even remaining trapped beneath the gum and bone.
+Wisdom teeth removal is necessary when they can’t correctly erupt—growing sideways, partially emerging from the gum, or even remaining trapped beneath the gum and bone.

-These poorly positioned or impacted teeth can cause a number of problems, usually caused by bacteria growth and infection – resulting in swelling, stiffness, pain, and illness.
+These poorly positioned or impacted teeth can cause many problems, usually driven by bacteria growth and infection—resulting in swelling, stiffness, pain, and illness.
 In addition, the pressure from the erupting wisdom teeth can move your other teeth and disrupt their natural alignment.

 Wisdom teeth removals are performed in our offices, which are specially fitted for these types of oral surgeries.
-Before we perform the procedure, however, we will meet with you to take images of the area(s), discuss your options, and put together a treatment plan.
+However, before we conduct the procedure, we will meet with you to take images of the area(s), discuss your options, and create a treatment plan.

 At the time of the procedure, you will be given an anesthetic (either local or general, depending on the complexity of your tooth extraction).
 If you are given a general anesthetic, you will sleep through the entire procedure.

 After your teeth are removed, we may need to place stitches on the wound, depending on its size.
 These stitches will dissolve after a few days.
-You will be sent home with full instruction on how to care for your wound.
+You will be sent home with complete instructions on how to care for your wound.